yorik1984/Yorik_Lib/README.md

 Yorik Lib
 =========
-Library of core shared functions used by other extensions.Usage only for SketchUp plugins development.
+Library of core shared functions used by other extensions.
+Usage only for SketchUp plugins development.
 Contain classes, methods, constants.
 Also have classes for making plugin translation.
 Most of them Included in modules:

 ```ruby
 module YorikLib